Skip to content

 Editor's verdict: A pod you can feel genuinely good about buying.
 The espresso has caught up with the mission.

-Shop Redemption Roasters Read our Redemption Roasters review
+Full reviewRead our Redemption Roasters review (coming soon)

-5. CafePod - Best budget espresso pod
+5. CafePod - Best Budget Espresso Pod

 CafePod occupies a lane that the speciality roasters largely ignore: affordable pods that you can pick up in a supermarket and drink without disappointment.
 They are not trying to compete on single origin complexity or lab-tested transparency.
 They are trying to make a decent espresso at a price that does not require a subscription commitment.